 2. Amsterdam is a city which is built on poles.
 A lot of poles.
 One of the most interesting facts about Amsterdam, The Netherlands, is that it is built on eleven million poles.
 The city is a placed a meter or so below sea-level.
 The train station of Amsterdam Centraal alone needs 9000 poles to be supported whereas a normal house needs only 10.
 These wooden poles of 15-20 meters are placed in a sandy layer which is around 11 meters deep.

 3. Amsterdam has officially only been the capital of The Netherlands since 1983.
-Before that everyone saw Amsterdam as the capital, but it wasn’t official.
+Before that everyone saw Amsterdam as the capital, but it wasn’t officially stated in the constitution for quite some time.
+Some of you rightfully wondered why?
+So here’s a short explanation.

 4. If you pass away in Amsterdam but don’t have any family, friends or acquaintances, then a poet will write a poem and recite it on your funeral.